shijuvar/go-web/README.md

 Source code for the book "Web Development with Go" published by Apress.

 ## TaskManager RESTful API
-Sample REST API app with Go and MongoDB
+Sample REST API app with Go and MongoDB for chapter 9.

 ### Updates on 22-Jun-2016 in TaskManager App
 1. Upgraded the package jwt-go and modified the source in common/auth.go.